hugochang1/Tutorial/Spec/USB/ECM/readme.md

 - Protocol Code
   - 00h: No class specific protocol required

+# Data Class interface
+- shall have a minimum of two interface settings
+  - The first setting (the default interface setting) includes no endpoints
+  - the second setting includes a pair of endpoints (one IN, and one OUT) to exchange network traffic
+- to recover the device to known states
+  - the host will first select the default interface setting (with no endpoints) and then select the appropriate alternate interface setting

 # Ethernet Networking Functional Descriptor
 ![ecm_functional_descriptor.png not found.](./img/ecm_functional_descriptor.png)

 # Ethernet Statistics Capabilities
 ![ecm_stat_cap.png not found.](./img/ecm_stat_cap.png)